Production function estimation using subjective expectations data: Monte Carlo Setup

 As expected, the OLS estimates and OP results are biased throughout, with bias in the latter due to firm-specific capital adjustment costs violating OP's monotonicity condition.
 As shown by ACF, the LP estimator is sensitive to assumptions regarding the timing of firms' labor decision and the presence of firm-specific wages: whereas LP out-performs ACF when labor is chosen at time $t$, wages are homogeneous across firms and there is optimization error in labor (`DGP 2' in the table), it fails to recover consistent estimates when labor is chosen at some intermediate `$t-b$' period and/or wages are heterogeneous across firms.
-The first sub-panel of within each DGP panel shows the ACF estimator is robust to DGPs 1 and 2 (if one discards `implausible' results where either $\beta_k$ or $\beta_l$ lie outside the 0-1 range), but becomes biased when the assumptions of the first two DGPs occur in combination (DGP 3).
-The second sub-panels within each DGP show the performance of both the LP and ACF estimators deteriorate as measurement error is added to firms' material input.
+The first sub-panel within each DGP panel shows the ACF estimator is robust to DGPs 1 and 2, but becomes biased when the assumptions of the first two DGPs occur in combination (DGP 3).
+The second sub-panels within each DGP panel show the performance of both the LP and ACF estimators deteriorate as measurement error is added to firms' material input.
 The NPR estimator, by contrast, achieves highly precise and consistent estimates across all DGPs and is unaffected by measurement error in materials.